 – Rosa Lisbeth Navarrete, SOL Curator

-SOL Artists ~ 2023
+SOL Artists ~ 2025

-Jennifer Sanchez is a Los Angeles-based artist, danzante, choreographer, director and producer who began studying and performing at 9 years old – traditional Danza Azteca with renown Danza General, Lazaro Arvizu.
+Jeniffer Sanchez (she/her) is a Los Angeles-based artist, danzante, choreographer, director and producer who began studying and performing at 9 years old – traditional Danza Azteca with renown Danza General, Lazaro Arvizu.
 As a student of Arvizu and a member of his group, Xipe Totec, Sanchez performed all over the Southwest.
 Later Sanchez collaborated with maestro Xavier Quijas Yxyoatl on various presentations and performances, including a music accompaniment for Greek composer Yanni.
 Jeniffer operates at the intersection of performance art, multimedia theatre and Mesoamerican dance tradition.
 She began theatrical performance in 1994 with the political satire group “Mal Ojo” and members of Chicano Secret Service comedy troupe, and since then has been commissioned to create Aztec Dance Performances for the Alaska Native Heritage Center, Hollywood Forever and Culture Clash.

 Sanchez’s current project is Danza Divina de Los Angeles, a Danza Azteca troop based at Plaza de la Raza.
 Thanks to a grant from Eastside Arts Initiative & support of Plaza de la Raza, Jeniffer recently produced & directed a multimedia Danza performance celebrating Mexica New Year called LA Ofrenda at the Margo Albert Theater.